The Best DNA Tests for Dogs in 2022

-Best DNA Test For Dogs Buying Guide & FAQ
+Best DNA Tests for Dogs Buying Guide & FAQ

 But how to find the best DNA test for dogs?
-From highly accurate, detailed and expensive, to basic, simple and cheap, there are quite a few dog DNA tests on the market nowadays, making the selection process difficult for curious pet parents.
+From highly accurate, detailed and expensive such as Embark, to basic, simple and cheap such as DNA My Dog, there are quite a few dog DNA tests on the market nowadays, making the selection process difficult for curious pet parents.
 Luckily, you’ve come to the right place.
-Here, we talk about some of the best DNA tests for dogs, plus how you can pick the one that suits your needs and budget best.
+Here, we talk about some of the best and most reliable DNA tests for dogs, plus how you can pick the one that suits your needs and budget best.
 And if after reading our buying guide you still feel like you have more questions about dog genetic testing, check out our FAQ section.

 Features to Look for in DNA Tests For Dogs

 There are many canine DNA test kits available today, many of which are highly accurate and detailed.
 However, there are also some DNA kits which, although pricey, don’t really offer that much information.
 Of course, not everyone is after the super-accurate, super-detailed reports; some pet parents just want to know the most important breeds that make up their adopted mixed pups.
-And that’s okay – in fact, if you’re only interested in the most essential things about your dog, such as his gnetic makeup, we’d advise you to stick to simpler, and therefore cheaper DNA dog tests.
+And that’s okay – in fact, if you’re only interested in the most essential things about your dog, such as his genetic makeup, we’d advise you to stick to simpler, and therefore cheaper DNA dog tests such as DNAffirm or DNA My Dog.
 Although not comprehensive, these kits deliver faster results and are super-easy to read and understand.
-On the other hand, if you want it all (your dog’s family tree, breed percentages, genetic health concerns, behavioral tratis and more), be prepared to pay more and wait longer for the results.
+On the other hand, if you want it all (your dog’s family tree, breed percentages, genetic health concerns, behavioral traits and more), be prepared to pay more and wait longer for the results.